 With over 110 deaths occurring in the last 5 years in the UK alone, health and safety managers face the huge task of ensuring that hazards are dealt with and risks minimized.
 Failure to do so can result in nasty injuries, hefty fines, and demoralized employees.

 What are the biggest hazards?

 The Health and Safety Executive provides statistics on the most common fatal and non-fatal causes of injuries within manufacturing.

 Most of the incidents relate to falls, contact with machinery or objects, and lifting and handling.
 These, alongside many other hazards, can have huge knock-on effects in the long term.

 Given the high severity of these hazards, it is both legally and morally right for manufacturers to take steps to prevent the risk of harm to their employees.

 There are several ways that software can help organizations to do this.

-Modern EHS software, like EcoOnline EHS is very good at collating and understanding data relationships.
+Modern EHS management software for manufacturing, like EcoOnline EHS is very good at collating and understanding EHS data relationships.
 Technology, like graph databases, connects data much more intuitively than, say spreadsheets or paper-based systems can.
 This makes understanding and analyzing data much easier.
 From here, EHS managers can make conclusions and take appropriate responses.